MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/mobile/app-signing.md

 [!INCLUDE [version-lt-eq-azure-devops](../../../includes/version-lt-eq-azure-devops.md)]

 To sign and provision a mobile app for Android or Apple operating systems, you need to manage signing certificates and Apple [provisioning profiles](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppStoreDistributionTutorial/Introduction/Introduction.html#//apple_ref/doc/uid/TP40013839).
-This article describes how to securely manage certificates and profiles for signing and provisioning your app.
+This article describes how to securely manage certificates and profiles for signing and provisioning your app in Azure Pipelines.

 > [!NOTE]
 > You need at least one agent to run a build or release.
 You can use a Microsoft-hosted Linux, macOS, or Windows build agent, or set up your own agent.
 For more information, see [Build and release agents](../../agents/agents.md).